DownrightNifty/bdfr2text/README.md

 $ cd bdfr2text
 $ python3 bdfr2text.py INPUT_DIR OUTPUT_DIR
 ```
-Note: If converting .yaml files, PyYAML is necessary (but this should already have been installed by BDFR).
+Note: Currently, only JSON or YAML output from BDFR supported.
+While BDFR supports XML output, it is not supported.
+If converting YAML files, PyYAML is necessary (but this should already have been installed by BDFR).
 Otherwise, no dependencies.

 There are a few options at the top of `bdfr2text.py` you can change:
 ```py